 12 hours More than 12 hours late

 How to tell which you have: Check the active ingredient on your pill packaging or leaflet.
-Desogestrel 75mcg means you have the 12-hour window.
-Any other progestogen, norethisterone or levonorgestrel, and you have 3 hours.
-If you're not sure, ask your pharmacist.
+Desogestrel 75mcg usually means a 12-hour window.
+Drospirenone 4mg means a 24-hour window for active pills.
+Traditional norethisterone, norethindrone, levonorgestrel and norgestrel products use the 3-hour rule.
+If you are unsure, ask a pharmacist.

 What This Means for Real Life

 A 3-hour window sounds reasonable until you encounter the conditions that routinely stretch it: shift work, overnight travel, inconsistent mornings, illness.
-The margin is narrow enough that the difference between a logged pill and a missed one is often just a distraction at the wrong moment.
+The narrower the window, the less room there is for a delayed dose.

 Choose a time that's genuinely consistent for you